 For businesses in the survival and growth stages

 Aside from personal savings and private investors, business loans are the go-to funding for most SMEs.
 Financing sources range from the government, traditional banks, neobanks, and private lending companies.

 A common misconception is that startup business loans can be availed to launch a business.
-In reality, most financing sources only offer business loans to SMEs with a history of profitability and stable operations.
+In reality, most financing sources with startup SME loans only offer them to SMEs with a history of profitability and stable operations.

 There are two types of business loans: term loan and credit line.
 A term loan is a large lump sum loaned upfront.
 In exchange, you make monthly or quarterly repayments plus interest over a set period of time.
 A credit line is a pool of money that you can dip into any time for any business-related expense.
 You repay only what you use plus interest.
 Once your dues are repaid, your credit limit is replenished to full value.